Mr. Johnson of Stanford University School of Medicine has no relevant financial relationships to disclose.)

 • Lung, breast, and melanoma are the 3 most common primary tumors that metastasize to the brain.

-• The optimum management of a patient with brain metastasis or metastases requires a multidisciplinary team consisting of neurosurgery, radiation oncology, medical oncology, neuroradiology, neuropathology, and the patient's primary physician.
+• The optimum management of a patient with brain metastasis or metastases benefits from a multidisciplinary team consisting of neurosurgery, radiation oncology, medical oncology, neuroradiology, neuropathology, and the patient s primary physician.

 Historical note and terminology